anthony-beckett/cryptocurrency-price-checker/README.md

-Given a user-given cryptocurrency present on https://coinmarketcap.com/, this program will return the coin's price in a userspecified currency at the given time.
+Given a user-provided cryptocurrency present on https://coinmarketcap.com/, this program will return the coin's price in a user-specified currency at the given time.

 **Dependencies**
 * Python 3.8